bowenyi-pierre/bowenyi-pierre.github.io/_pages/music.md

 In college, music helped me find calm.
 As schoolwork and research duties grew, I lost some of the innocence I used to carry.
 But music remained a kind of magic potion.
 During my second year, I stayed up all night with intense rock music while coding—though that’s not quite the case anymore.
 Most recently, I kept myself awake during a research hackathon with the Chinese song *追梦赤子心*.
 Music also became something I shared with friends like Mickey and Kyle—a way to spend real, meaningful time together.
 And now, after four years away from home without seeing my parents, humming the same old tunes is how I relive those moments.

 In these 21 years—and the many more to come—music has been a tool, a medicine, a friend, and a form of family.
 You can learn a lot about someone from their song collection—it’s not a cliché.
 I’m grateful to every person and experience that music has framed and followed.
 From childish tunes in my childhood, to chasing hits in my teenage confusion, to now—where each song I love carries a story—I’ve grown into an idealistic, romantic, and imperfect adult.
 And music has witnessed every step.
+I feel more secure facing whatever challenges lie ahead, because I know music will be there watching over me.

-As I said in the Mandarin collection:
+As I said in the Mandarin songs collection:

-> I picture a morning in the future—maybe I’m driving a car I don’t yet own, windows down, sunlight streaming in, and these songs playing.
-Just like Andy in *The Shawshank Redemption*, driving along the Pacific coast.
-Music weaves into our lives in strange and beautiful ways.
-Maybe it’s true—music doesn’t just accompany life; it *makes* it.
+> Music weaves into our lives in strange and beautiful ways.
+Maybe it’s true—music doesn’t just accompany life; it makes it.

 Yours,